lcy-seso/LearningNotes/paper_notes/DL_models/nlp/RNN_modeling/HM-LSTM/Hierarchical_multiscale_RNN.md

     - $\mathbf{g}$ is a cell proposal vector.
     - $\mathbf{i}$, $\mathbf{f}$, $\mathbf{o}$ are the input/forget/output gate.

+### Calculate the gradient for boundary detector

+1. Straight-through estimator
+    - forward pass uses the step function to activate $z_t^l$
+    - backward pass uses [hardsigmoid](https://stackoverflow.com/questions/35411194/how-is-hard-sigmoid-defined) function as the biased estimator of the outgoing gradient.
+    $$\sigma(x) = \text{max}(0, \text{min}(1, (\alpha x + 1)/2))$$

+1. Slope annealing
+    - start from slope $\alpha = 1$.
+    - slowly increase the slope until it reaches a threshold.
+In the paper, the annealing function task-specific.

 ## Some claims made (and learned) from this paper

 1. However, because ***non-stationarity is prevalent in temporal data***, and that many entities of abstraction such as words and sentences are in variable length, we claim that ***it is important for an RNN to dynamically adapt its timescales*** to the particulars of the input entities of various length.
 2. It has been a challenge for an RNN to discover the latent hierarchical structure in temporal data without explicit boundary information.
-3. Although the LSTM has a *** self-loop for the gradients that helps to capture the long-term dependencies*** by mitigating the vanishing gradient problem, in practice, it is still limited to a few hundred-time steps due to the leaky integration by which the contents to memorize for a long-term is gradually diluted at every time step.
+3. Although the LSTM has a ***self-loop for the gradients that helps to capture the long-term dependencies*** by mitigating the vanishing gradient problem, in practice, it is still limited to a few hundred-time steps due to the leaky integration by which the contents to memorize for a long-term is gradually diluted at every time step.

 # References